 Under the direction of TPCA's founder, and CEFO, Noé Rodriguez, students are well on their way in receiving a contemporary, student-centered education in the exciting and ever-changing beauty industry, as he is a significant proponent of continuing education and is at the helm of these industries.

 Administration/Ownership

-Ownership: Noe Rodriguez is 100% shareholder of The Professional Cosmetology Academy, Inc. dba The Professional Cosmetology Academy.
+Ownership: Noe Rodriguez is 100% shareholder of The Professional Cosmetology Academy, Inc.

 TPCA has assigned the following personnel as department heads to ensure Rules and Regulations are enforced and followed.

 Leadership